samsarahq/samsara-js/docs/DefaultApi.md

 # **getFleetLocations**
 > InlineResponse2001 getFleetLocations(accessToken, groupParam)

+/fleet/locations

+Get current location of vehicles in a group.
 This method returns the current location in latitude and longitude of all vehicles in a requested group.

 ### Example
 ```javascript